Kuching Urban Transportation System: Green Line alignment

-The Green Line is expected to begin revenue service on an unspecified date in 2028 due to construction delays, with eight confirmed stations and six provisional stations being built at a later date in order to complement future developments which brings a total number of fourteen stations.
-All stations on this route are expected to be at-grade, however, there is a small section from Santubong station and the Damai Golf Course station which will be elevated due to the inconsistent terrain of the area.
+The Green Line is expected to begin full revenue service on an unspecified date in 2028 due to construction delays, with eight confirmed stations and four provisional stations being built at a later date in order to complement future developments which brings a total number of fourteen stations.
+The first phase is expected to start construction around 2027 and will allow passage to the Sarawak Sports Complex while the rest of the stations are provisional due to current low demand.
+As of July 2026, the entirety of Phase 2 will be built at a later phase as road works in most of these areas are still ongoing.
+All stations on this route, except for Pending station, are expected to be at-grade.
+However, there is a small section from Santubong station and the Damai Golf Course station which will be elevated as to reduce the gradient of the route so that it does not exceed the maximum of 6% for an ART lane.